thomasalvatran/Bluetooth-HC06-serial-communication/README.md

 # Bluetooth HC06 serial communication

-Basically it replaces the serial/RS-232(UART) cable by going into the air using Bluetooth.<br>
+Basically it replaces the serial/RS-232(UART) cable by going into the air using Bluetooth.
+It has the same interface: 5v, GND, Tx and Rx.<br>

 C code to commnicate with Android app to turn LED on/off<br>
 Application Java code using on Android Studio<br>